elyase/locasticsearch/docs/index.md

 You should NOT use Locasticsearch if:

 - you are deploying a security sensitive application.
 Locasticsearch code is very prone to SQL injection attacks.
+This should improve in future releases.
 - Your searches are more complicated than what you would find in a 5 min Elasticsearch tutorial.
 Elasticsearch has a huge API and it is very unlikely that we can support even a sizable portion of that.
 - You hate buggy libraries.
 Locasticsearch is a very young project so bugs are guaranteed.
-Check the tests to see if your needs are covered.
+You can check the tests to see if your needs are covered.

 You should use Locasticsearch if:

 - you dont want a docker or an elasticsearch service using precious resources in your laptop
-- you have basic text search needs and Elasticsearch would be overkill
+- you only need basic text search and Elasticsearch would be overkill
 - you want very easy deployments that only involve pip installs
 - using Java from a python program makes you feel dirty